Reverse Proxy Guide to Refer in 2024

 With a 42.9% market share, WordPress is the world’s leading CMS hosting most websites.
 While WordPress offers considerable features and facilities for website management, troubles like traffic burden, DDoS attacks, sluggish speed, and many more can be a matter of concern.

-A reverse proxy, when used diligently, can help one to manage and maintain WordPress websites.
-With the use of this tool, it’s possible to direct the traffic to the subdomains of a website and distribute the traffic without harming the SEO ranking.
+When used diligently, a reverse proxy can help one manage and maintain WordPress websites.
+This tool can direct traffic to a website’s subdomains and distribute it without harming the SEO ranking.

 Source: kinsta.com